Podilskyi Bridge: Residential complex at Kyiv River Port

 In July 2019 SAGA Development introduced the Novyi Podil residential complex, to build it they had planned to demolish Kyiv River Port.
 The main problem was that the project was located right on the way of not yet built main bridge entrance.
-Despite that fact the project was approved and the construction of the complex had started in 2021 being in conflict with a construction of the bridge.
+Despite that fact the construction was allowed by Kyiv City State Administration 22 January 2020.
+According to Nashi Hroshi newspaper SAGA exploited the loophole of constructing the residential complexes on the land for public buildings calling them multifuntional complexes.
+The owner of SAGA Development Andriy Vavrysh made a response on Facebook stating that according to the newest construction standards the land is allocated for the multifunctional construction, but Nashi Hroshi refuted his words by providing documents in which the land allocation hadn't been changed yet.
+The construction of the complex had started in 2021 being in conflict with a construction of the bridge.